orionriker/CommonScraper/README.md

 You can also download the ZIP file by clicking on the green "Code" button in the GitHub repository and then selecting "Download ZIP".

-After downloading, navigate to the project directory.
+After downloading and extracting, you can navigate to the project directory.
 ```
-cd your_repository
+cd CommonScraper
 ```

 ## 🚀 Usage